 Skyrocket (Leucospermum reflexum var. luteum)

-In some areas, they are known as fireworks proteas.
+In some areas, these types of protea species are known as fireworks proteas.
 They have yellow flowers that resemble fire, in fact, they look as if the fire was burning down from the flowers to the leaves.

 It has numerous thick bright-yellow flowers that are placed on top of the small leaves and dark-green stem.
 They are hardy to warm climates and can stand really high temperatures.